Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/README.md

 # An app for searching for images matching a text, using CLIP, PostgreSQL and pgvector

-A Python web app that searches for images matching a given text
+A Python web web app that searches for images matching a given text

 ```shell